vega-studio/deltav/docs/API/Cameras/camera.md

 **set position(val: Vec3)**

-Gets and Sets the poistion of the camera within the world.
+Gets and Sets the position of the camera within the world.

 **lookAt(position: Vec3, up: Vec3)**

-Sets the camera to look at a position with up dircection.
+Sets the camera to look at a position with up direction.
 This in conjunction with 'roll' defines the orientation of the camera viewing the world.

 **get scale()**